Anton-Latukha/docker-tensorflow-haskell-ihaskell/notes/did.md

 Solved issues:
 * IHaskell has completely broken description.
 Made working installation and instructions.
 * Faced two Jupyter notebook startup problems, python exception, and second one.

-TODO:
-* Study and do basic IHaskell usage, to see if integration works and for testing.
-* Complete 1-fs milestone.
-Move forward

 Notes:
 * Looked around DockerHub, most popular image is 3 years old, gibiansky/ihaskell last updated 1 year ago, and their Dockerfile is weird and uses 2015-08-15 packages.
 README.md setup despite being broken, are more up to date.